 Disputes of fact are permitted in a RJ Process; however, in all cases the student respondent must be willing to admit and take responsibility for the Prohibited Conduct as generally described in the report of Prohibited Conduct.

-At the end of a RJ Process, an agreement is required to document the outcome that must be in writing signed by the parties.
+At the end of a RJ Process, an agreement is required to document the outcome that must be in writing and signed by the parties.
 The Facilitator shall deliver the agreement to the Responsible Administrator.

 Aside from the requirements described above, the restorative justice facilitator has discretion in how best to conduct the process, including, but not limited to, whether face-to-face interaction between the parties occurs.

 Mediation is a process that seeks to help the parties resolve a dispute.
 Mediation is facilitated by an impartial facilitator who is free from conflicts of interest or bias (“Mediator”).
 The Mediator must be familiar with negotiation and dispute resolution protocols and may be, but is not required to be, an attorney.
-The Mediator does not have the authority to unilaterally impose Preventative and Corrective Measures – the parties must agree to Preventative and Corrective Measures to resolve the matter.
+The Mediator does not have the authority to unilaterally impose Preventative and Corrective Measures.
+The parties must agree to Preventative and Corrective Measures to resolve the matter.

 Disputes of fact are permitted in a mediation process; however, in all cases the student respondent must be willing to negotiate regarding the appropriate imposition of Preventative and Corrective Measures to resolve the allegations generally set forth in the Formal Title IX Sexual Harassment Complaint.

-At the end of a Mediation, the negotiated agreement must be in writing signed by the parties, and the Mediator shall forward a copy of the agreement to the Responsible Administrator.
+At the end of a Mediation, the negotiated agreement must be in writing and signed by the parties, and the Mediator shall forward a copy of the agreement to the Responsible Administrator.